Professor George Leckie

 I am currently principal investigator on an ESRC standard grant on new school league table research and am a co-investigator on an MRC grant and on a Swedish Research Council grant.
 Previously, I held an ESRC Future Research Leaders grant and have been a co-investigator on four other substantial ESRC grants.

-I have published over 50 peer-reviewed journal articles in various international journals, including: Journal of the Royal Statistical Society, Series A; Journal of Educational and Behavioral Statistics; Journal of Educational Measurement; and Journal of Statistical Software.
+My first-authored research includes publications in leading applied statistics journals: Journal of the Royal Statistical Society, Series A; Journal of Educational and Behavioral Statistics; Journal of Educational Measurement; Journal of Statistical Software; and Psychological Methods; as well as substantive educational journals: British Educational Research Journal.

 I have taught over 50 multilevel modelling short courses across UK, Europe, Australia and US.